SAP/node-hdb/README.md

 client.setClientInfo("EXAMPLEKEY2", "EXAMPLEVALUE2");

 ```
-Session variables set via the setClientInfo method will be sent to the server during the next connect, execute, prepare, or fetch operation.
+Session variables set via the setClientInfo method will be sent to the server during the next execute, prepare, or fetch operation.

 Running tests